← Return to Blog Index

 Limitations of Traditional Methods

 Traditional approaches are reactive rather than predictive—they detect losses after they occur rather than preventing them.
 They're resource-intensive, requiring significant staffing for monitoring, investigation, and enforcement.
-They're imprecise, generating high false-positive rates that desensitize teams and waste investigative resources.
 Most critically, they're not scalable—adding more cameras and guards increases costs linearly without proportional improvements in shrink reduction.

 AI-Powered Loss Prevention